olizzh0105/review-data-source-analysis/README.md

 - Repeated review text is not automatically treated as duplicate data because different users may independently submit identical short comments.
 - Low-information thresholds such as reviews with 20 characters or fewer are exploratory analytical definitions rather than formal quality standards.

+### Timestamp Limitation

+Equal review counts do not guarantee equivalent historical coverage.

+Timestamp-overlap analysis improves interpretation but does not completely eliminate differences in review timing.

+Cross-platform issue-rate or rating differences may therefore partly reflect different product periods.

+Applications with weaker overlap, such as Spotify in the expanded issue sample, are interpreted more cautiously.

 ### Issue-Taxonomy Limitations

-The negative-review issue taxonomy is:
+The Version 3 negative-review issue taxonomy is:

 - Keyword-assisted
 - Multi-label
 - Manually refined
+- Application-aware
 - Exploratory

-Representative reviews were manually inspected to confirm that major categories generally reflected the intended meaning of the review text.
+Representative reviews and reviews initially classified as `Other` were manually inspected during taxonomy development.

+The taxonomy improved coverage across the seven selected applications, but several limitations remain:

+- Classification rules were developed using the same review sample being analyzed.
+- App-specific keywords were added after inspection of recurring complaint language.
+- Some applications retain substantial `Other` rates.
+- Slack remains particularly weakly represented by the current taxonomy.
+- A single review may receive multiple labels.
-However, the taxonomy has not been evaluated using a manually labeled holdout dataset and does not have formal precision, recall, or F1 measurements.
+- The taxonomy has not been evaluated using an independently labeled validation dataset.
+- Formal precision, recall, and F1 measurements have not been calculated.

 Issue rates should therefore be interpreted as **directional analytical evidence rather than validated population prevalence estimates**.

-These limitations are considered throughout the paired-app, category-level, and issue-level analyses.

 ---

 ## Next Steps

-The next stage of the project will build on the completed Phase II descriptive and initial issue-level analysis.
+The next stage of the project should deepen and validate the issue-level analysis already completed rather than simply expanding the number of applications.

-Potential next steps include:

-1. Expand negative-review issue analysis beyond Venmo, Pandora, and Lyft to additional high-value paired applications.
+Recommended priorities are:

+1. **Consolidate the seven-app issue findings**
+   - Continue distinguishing cross-platform-consistent, recurring cross-app, category-related, product-type, and app-specific patterns.

+2. **Validate the Version 3 taxonomy**
+   - Build a manually labeled review sample.
+   - Compare human labels with the keyword-assisted classification.
+   - Evaluate precision, recall, F1, and multi-label agreement.

+3. **Improve timestamp alignment**
-2. Improve timestamp alignment by comparing reviews from the same calendar periods across platforms.
+   - Repeat selected comparisons using the same calendar periods where possible.
+   - Prioritize stronger comparison cases such as Robinhood and Slack.

+4. **Expand issue analysis selectively**
+   - Add applications only when they help test a specific recurring or category-level pattern.

+5. **Investigate version-level patterns**
-3. Examine whether rating and issue patterns change around application-version releases.
+   - Examine rating and issue changes around application releases where version metadata is sufficiently complete.

+6. **Analyze Google Play developer responses**
-4. Analyze Google Play developer-response behavior where metadata is available.
+   - Examine response rates, timing, and issue types where response metadata is available.

-5. Develop more systematic platform-specific preprocessing rules for short, repetitive, or low-information reviews.
-6. Evaluate the issue taxonomy against a manually labeled validation sample.
-7. Create additional publication-ready figures for the strongest cross-platform findings.
-8. Build product-focused reporting outputs that connect rating changes, complaint categories, and potential product actions.
+7. **Develop product-focused reporting**
+   - Convert the strongest analytical findings into concise summaries and publication-ready visualizations.

 A potential future workflow is: